Jemima-Esinu-Denteh/Oct-To-Dec/README.md

 # Oct-To-Dec
- This project involves changing a string of octal values to decomal values.
+ This project involves changing a string of octal values to decimal values.